 Come to Nepal and explore the untamed dirt tracks that take you through tiny medieval mountain towns and villages that are showered in prayer flags, temples, Buddhist monasteries and dreams!

-Our Personal Travel Experts know Nepal really well.
-If you want to find out more about its trekking routes and ancient traditions,, get in touch with one of our experts and we’ll tailor your perfect holiday.
+Allow our Expert Travel team to handpick and curate your dream escape!
+If you want to find out more, get in touch with one of our experts and we’ll tailor your perfect holiday.

 Nepal is pretty mild year-round.
 However, it is important to know that the monsoon season begins in June and ends in August, so if you are planning on trekking, please take this into consideration.